 Deferred Inflows - In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The Academy has one item that qualifies for reporting in this category.
-The item arises only under a modified accrual basis of accounting.
-Accordingly, the item, unavailable revenue, is reported only in the governmental funds balance sheet.
-The governmental funds report unavailable revenue from receipts that are received after 60 days of year end.
-These amounts are deferred and recognized as inflow of resources in the period that the amounts become available.
+The Academy has no items that qualify under this category.